alexellis/arkade/README.md

 arkade get kubectx
 ```

-This is a time saver compared to searching for download pages every time you need a tool.
+> This is a time saver compared to searching for download pages every time you need a tool.

+Think of `arkade get TOOL` as a doing for CLIs, what `arkade install` does for helm.

 #### Reduce the repetition